cau-placc/pakcs/ci/README.md

 this most likely already opens the correct version, if not go further to `Other versions >> <version>`.
 Now should see the generic package `<package>` in the version `<version>`, now you can hover over each filename corresponding to `<filename>` and copy the link into the corresponding URL Field of the release.

+Changing the URLs can cause the Permalinks to break, to fix this run the `ci/fix_asset_links.sh` script.

 ### Schedule
 #### Nightly Test
 Only the jobs `test_download_src` and `test_download_amd64_linux` are run,